 Delivery management software as an employee benefit

 Following the delivery management model for external packages, companies are quickly addressing the office delivery issue by bringing in workplace technology that works in much the same way.
-Delivery management allows the front desk staff to document the arrival of a package and notify its recipient with a single click.
+Delivery management, or office mail management, allows the front desk staff to document the arrival of a package and notify its recipient with a single click.
 By snapping a picture of the shipping label, office staff members can reduce the time package delivery requires to mere seconds.

 Meanwhile, employees get an instant notification—by text, email, Slack, or your company’s internal messaging system, instructing them how to retrieve their parcel.
 Once the employee has picked it up, the system notes that the package has made it safely to its owner.